 Vendor returns are also a great way to write-off items for your business.
 By creating vendor returns to your business instead of manually adjusting the quantity on-hand of your items, you'll enrich your inventory data by documenting the reasons why you removed quantities of certain items.
 As a result, you'll also open the opportunity to leverage the Returned report when you need to analyze your returned inventory in the future.
 To create a vendor return to your business, begin by adding a vendor for your business.
 Afterwards, simply follow this help article as you would for any ordinary vendor return.

-Returning items to a vendor involves understanding how to:
+Returning items to a vendor involve understanding how to:

 - Create a vendor return